philipdbrown/arduino/README.md

-# arduino projects
+# arduino turret
-This repo houses projects that my son and I have created.
-We are also sharing our creations with other children on our AWANA robotics club at Peavine Baptist Church in Rock Spring, GA.
+This repo houses the rubberband turret that my son and I have created.
+We are also sharing our creations with other children in the AWANA robotics club at Peavine Baptist Church in Rock Spring, GA.
 Fritzing is required to view prototype file.
 Download Here: [fritzing.org](http://fritzing.org)

 ## rubberband turret (arduino uno/leonardo)